-Salento is a beautiful town in Colombia located in the department of Quindío, a small place that seems to be stopped in time, with houses and colorful streets that reflect the culture of the Coffee Region and home of the Cocora Valley.
+Salento is a beautiful town in Colombia located in the department of Quindío.
+A small place of colorful houses that seem detained in time, which reflect the strength of the Coffee Region and the beauty of the Cocora Valley.

 In this travel guide you will learn all about Salento, you will know how to get, where to stay, what to do and what to pack, we will tell you about the Cocora Valley, the House of hummingbirds and we will tell you the budget.